Thrift trumps Abenomics as Japan shoppers stick to bargains

 “I’ve heard that things are supposed to be getting more expensive but as far as I can see goods are still cheap.”

-Abenomics has boosted revenues for luxury department store operators such as Takashimaya and Co Ltd and J.Front Retailing Co Ltd, but even they admit there is little evidence of a pick-up across the board.
+Abenomics has boosted revenues for luxury department store operators such as Takashimaya and Co Ltd (8007.T) and J.Front Retailing Co Ltd (3086.T), but even they admit there is little evidence of a pick-up across the board.

-“Luxury brands, watches and jewellery have seen double-digit sales growth and have pulled up overall department store revenues,” Shigeru Kimoto, managing director of corporate planning at Takashimaya told an earnings briefing last month.
+“Luxury brands, watches and jewelry have seen double-digit sales growth and have pulled up overall department store revenues,” Shigeru Kimoto, managing director of corporate planning at Takashimaya told an earnings briefing last month.

 “But we can’t see any strength in other parts of the consumer sector.”